-The Counseling Center can also speak with you regarding any concerns about particular interactions with your student or about your relationship with him or her in general.
-Conversations with the Counseling Center are completely confidential.
+The Counseling Services staff can also speak with you regarding any concerns about particular interactions with your student or about your relationship with him or her in general.
+Conversations with counseling staff are completely confidential.
 You can be assured that your concerns will not be reported to other Middlebury departments without your expressed consent.
 The only exception is when there is reason to be concerned for the safety of individuals.

-The College Health Center staff is also required to keep information regarding your student, including health information, even a student's hospitalization, completely confidential.
+The Center for Health and Wellness is also required to keep information regarding your student, including health information, even a student's hospitalization, completely confidential.
 This can be frustrating for hosts who are trying to assist a student.
 The reality, though, is that once a concerned party shares their knowledge with the appropriate staff member, that staff member will be equipped to intervene on the student's behalf, if necessary, without breaking the confidentiality of your report or the student's private records.

 Please note that this includes minor concerns (social adjustment, roommate difficulties) as well as major concerns (depression, eating disorder issues, severe culture shock).
-The Commons system is designed so that several staff members are in contact with students on a regular basis.
-Once you share your major or minor concern with an ISSS staff member or the student's Commons Dean; he/she can ensure the situation if being properly handled, and will assist the student if necessary.
-We also encourage you to direct the student to the ISSS office so the student can be empowered to address the various challenges him/herself by accessing the many resources available on campus.
+The Class Dean and Residential Life systems are designed so that several staff members are in contact with students on a regular basis.
+Once you share your major or minor concern with an ISSS staff member or the student's Class Dean, they can ensure the situation is being properly handled, and will assist the student if necessary.
+We also encourage you to direct the student to the ISSS office so the student can be empowered to address their various challenges by accessing the many resources available on campus.